 Allow Flashing Unlock Equivalent/Lock Bootloader

 Chrome OS devices are remarkably open and developer friendly, often requiring a few simple keystrokes at the boot menu to accomplish.
 Chrome OS does protect the data of its users by immediately destroying all user data stored on the main memory once a user chooses the option to enable “Developer Mode”.
 With developer mode active, a user could replace the operating system and more with ease.
+All a malicious user would need is physical access to the Chromebook to pull this off.

 I would love to see a flag in the chrome://flags that would would need to be enabled before the Chrome OS device would allow the user to enable developer mode.